deepin-community/graphicsmagick/README.txt

 the full history of the GraphicsMagick project.
-You may use the cloned repository for your own purposes related to GraphicsMagick (e.g. manage local GraphicsMagick changes), and can easily pull GraphicsMagick updates from the main repository whenever you like.
+You may use the cloned repository for your own purposes related to GraphicsMagick (e.g. manage local GraphicsMagick changes), and can easily pull updates from the main repository whenever you like.

 Documentation
 -------------